 Alcohol binges are associated with worsening psoriasis.
 If you tend to smoke when you drink, you might be dealing yourself a double whammy.
 Evidence indicates that people who smoke tobacco products may be more likely to develop a form of psoriasis that causes pustules to develop on the palms of the hands and the soles of the feet.
 Researchers have also found a correlation between smoking and more serious forms of psoriasis.

 Could strep throat and other winter illnesses affect my psoriasis?

 If you suffer from psoriasis, an infection by bacteria and viruses can cause symptoms to flare.
 A strep infection, specifically, is a known trigger for guttate psoriasis, a form of the disease that causes red, droplet-shaped lesions to develop on the abdomen, back, arms, and legs.

 Although researchers don’t know the exact cause of psoriasis, the immune system seems to play a key role in its development.
-Germs, illness, viruses or bacteria – anything that temporarily enhances your immune system -- may cause your symptoms to worsen.
+Germs, illness, viruses or bacteria -- anything that temporarily revs up your immune system -- may cause your symptoms to worsen.
 Even something as simple as a common cold or respiratory virus may trigger a psoriasis flare.
-Strive to keep yourself healthy by eating a balanced diet, getting regular physical activity, and keeping stress levels under control.
+Strive to keep yourself healthy by eating a balanced diet, getting regular physical activity, getting enough rest and keeping stress levels under control.